-The OARS Office has compiled some questions we get asked along the way of applying for accommodations.
-If you have any further questions or need clarification, feel free to reach out to a member of our OARS team, and they will be happy to assist you.
-We can be reached at firstname.lastname@example.org or 336-841-9026
+The Office of Accessibility Resources and Services (OARS) has compiled some frequently asked questions regarding applying for and using accommodations.
+If you have any further questions or need clarification, please contact our office and we will be happy to assist you.
+We can be reached at OARS@highpoint.edu or 336-841-9026.

 Request Accommodations HERE!